Calvin-Abstraction/soda-pop-refresh/README.md

 The vending machine, a Vendo 540 model, has a simple microcontroller that keeps track of various data-points such as sales, temperature, money in the machine, and other diagnostic data.
 This device can then offload the data over a serial interface using the [DEX protocol][DEX-WP].
-This data is normally managed by specially designed devices used by a vanding technician whenever they refill or service the machine.
+This data is normally managed by specially designed devices used by a vending technician whenever they refill or service the machine.

 By creating a 1/4" TRS to RS-232 (9-Pin D-Sub) cable, we can pass the DEX data into our Raspberry Pi.